 Let the chilis cool down, and then remove the stems and seeds.

-Soak the peppers in the hot water for an hour.
+Soak the peppers in the hot water for an hour then drain.

-Add all the ingredients in a blender, except the tomato paste and only half of the water used for soaking the chilis.
+Add all the ingredients in a blender, except the tomato paste.
 Blend until very fine.

-Next add everything to a pan, including the remaining water and tomato paste over a low heat.
+Next, add everything to a sauce pan or small pot, including tomato paste over a low heat.